-The risk assessment should be shared with the Designated Safeguarding Lead so that she may make a decision as to whether to refer to Care Direct.
-In the case of risk assessments completed in Advice, it should also be shared with the Operational Manager for Advice.
+The risk assessment should be shared with the Designated Safeguarding Lead so that s/he may make a decision as to whether to refer to social care (Care Direct).

-- 1. In making a decision whether or not to refer to social care, the safeguarding lead should take into account: - a.
-The adult's wishes and preferred outcome - b.
-Whether the adult has mental capacity to make an informed decision about their own and other's safety - c.
-The safety or wellbeing of children or other adults with care and support needs - d.
-Whether there is a person in a position of trust involved - e.
-Whether a crime has been committed - 2.
-Detailed information on how to refer are in Additional Guidance E.
+- In making a decision whether or not to refer to social care, the safeguarding lead should take into account: - o The adult's wishes and preferred outcome - Whether the adult has mental capacity to make an informed decision about their own and other's safety - o The safety or wellbeing of children or other adults with care and support needs - Whether there is a person in a position of trust involved - Whether a crime has been committed - Detailed information on how to refer are in Additional Guidance E.